I. Why Facebook Messenger for My Business?

 Whether you’re a global company that aims to accommodate regional communication preferences or just want to offer consumers multiple touchpoints, CM has a solution to help.

-Use CM.com’s Customer Contact platform to unify all of your messaging channels into one dashboard or access our Facebook Messenger for Business API.
+Use CM.com’s Mobile Service Cloud platform to unify all of your messaging channels into one dashboard or access our Facebook Messenger for Business API.

 Our platform is designed to make the life of your customer care agents easier.

 - Available apps include WhatsApp, Apple Business Chat, Viber, Facebook Messenger, Twitter DM, Telegram, SMS, and RCS.